 In simpler terms, both Safari Park and Marine Park feature animals, shows, and unique attractions.

-They mainly differ on how to witness these animals and shows—Safari Park via bus and Marine Park by foot.
+The main difference between these 2 parks are how to witness the animals and shows—Safari Park via bus and Marine Park by foot.

-Important Tips and Tricks Before Going to Safari World Bangkok
+7 Important Tips and Tricks That Will Help You Before Going to Safari World Bangkok

 Tip #1: Get the Safari World Bangkok Map and Show Timings Sheet